justicedemocrats/new-site/src/pages/candidates/pramila-jayapal.md

 donationLink: 'https://secure.actblue.com/donate/pramjay-jd#'
 outcome: Unknown
 image: /img/jd_site_pramilajayapal_550x600_061218.jpg
-blurb: >
+blurb: >-
-  Congresswoman Pramila Jayapal represents Washington’s 7th District and is focused on ensuring income equality; access to education, from early learning to higher education, including debt-free college; expanding Social Security and Medicare; protecting our environment for our next generation; and ensuring immigrant, civil and human rights for all.
+  Congresswoman Pramila Jayapal represents Washington’s 7th District and is focused on ensuring income equality, access to education, from early learning to higher education, including debt-free college, expanding Social Security and Medicare, protecting our environment for our next generation, and ensuring immigrant, civil and human rights for all.
 ---